SoB-lab/Song_classification/README.md

 Additional files: conversion_to_pictures.py For entire generation of the entire picture corresponding to the mel spectrogram (no sampling)

-This repository was partly inspired by Julien Despois: https://medium.com/@juliendespois/finding-the-genre-of-a-song-with-deep-learning-da8f59a61194
+This repository was partly inspired by Julien Despois' article on Medium: https://medium.com/@juliendespois/finding-the-genre-of-a-song-with-deep-learning-da8f59a61194